 Pet Portraits by Rebecca offers pet parents a meaningful way to honor and remember their animals through Rebecca’s hand-painted artwork.
 By focusing on realism, emotional depth, and careful attention to detail, each portrait becomes more than an image.
 It becomes a personal tribute.

-For pet parents seeking a custom, hand-painted portrait that reflects both the appearance and spirit of their pet, Rebecca’s work provides a thoughtful and lasting option within the broader PetWorks portrait artist community.
+For pet parents seeking a custom, hand-painted portrait, Rebecca offers a meaningful option.
+Her work reflects both the appearance and spirit of each pet.
+It is part of the broader PetWorks portrait artist community and creates a lasting keepsake..

 About The Author